What Should You Look for When Sourcing Clay Plain Tiles?

 Environmental performance of clay tiles

 For responsibly sourced materials, look for products that have been assessed to the BES 6001 Framework Standard, operated by BRE.
-An ‘Excellent rating gives the maximum amount of credits towards BREEAM accreditation.
+An ‘Excellent rating gives the maximum amount of credits towards BREEAM accreditation'.

 The BRE Green Guide is another trustworthy source for products that create minimal impact on the environment.
 Look for products with the highest A+ rating, which is calculated based on life cycle assessments (LCA), using the BRE’s environmental profiles methodology.

 We manufacture our own products in the UK to keep embodied carbon down.
-A test carried out by the carbon trust in 2013, rated our tiles as carrying 27kg of CO2 per m2.

 A manufacturer with ISO 14001 accreditation gives you the confidence that responsible environmental practices are followed throughout the organisation, not only in the production of the products themselves.